nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 tag name.
 The second stage requires CreateTagCommand#execute() to be called.

-The following sequence diagram shows how the `createtag` command.
+The following sequence diagram shows how the `createtag` command works:

 <img src="images/CreateTagSequenceDiagram.png" width="700" />